mrhaydendp/Fire-Tools/Setup-Instructions.md

     * Extract the downloaded zip file.
     * Search and launch "Environment Variables" from the Start Menu.
     * In the “System Properties” window, click the “Environment Variables” button at the bottom.
-    * Select "Path" variable then "Edit" and type the platform-tools folder location then hit "OK" on all open windows.
+    * Select the "Path" variable, then "Edit" and type in the platform-tools folder location, then hit "OK" on all open windows.

 2. **Python:**
     * Download the latest Python 3.x installer from [https://www.python.org/downloads/windows/](https://www.python.org/downloads/windows/).